 No. The Golden Retriever Lifetime Study is a closed cohort.
 Enrollment began in 2012 and ended in 2015 when we reached full enrollment of 3,000 dogs (the actual number was 3,044).
-We are now collecting data on our enrolled dogs – our cohort – until the end of the study.
+We are now collecting data on our enrolled dogs – our cohort – until the end of the Study.

 We currently have no plans to do a similar study (a long-term, prospective study) in other breeds of dogs or cats.
 Morris Animal Foundation funds many other types of health studies, including clinical trials and genetic studies, in other dog breeds as well as general canine health studies and many feline studies, too.

-Two scientific papers have been published.
-One paper focuses on the structure of the study, and the other on the baseline demographics of the cohort.
-As scientific/epidemiological findings develop over time, we will publish this information in scientific journals and share on our website, through email, in press releases and on social media.
+Numerous scientific papers have been published – you can find them on the Golden Retriever Lifetime Study page under "Golden Retriever Lifetime Study Publications."
+Additionally, you may follow Study participant data through the Participant Dashboard.
+As further scientific/epidemiological findings develop over time, we will publish this information in scientific journals and share on our website, through email, in press releases and on social media.

 Yes.
 Any and all data collected on these dogs is beneficial.
-Please contact the study team at 855.4GR.DOGS (855.447.3647) or [email protected] as soon as possible to learn how to resume study participation.
+Please contact the Study team at 855.4GR.DOGS (855.447.3647) or [email protected] as soon as possible to learn how to resume Study participation.

-Once a dog is in the study, the annual study visits should occur at approximately the same time each year.
-It is possible to request a change to the dog’s study visit annual target date by contacting the study team at 855.4GR.DOGS (855.447.3647) and requesting an, “anniversary date change.”
+Once a dog is in the Study, the annual study visits should occur at approximately the same time each year.
+It is possible to request a change to the dog’s Study visit annual target date by contacting the Study team at 855.4GR.DOGS (855.447.3647) and requesting an, “anniversary date change.”

-We recommend not changing your dog’s anniversary date frequently, but establish a time of year that sets you up for success in completing your study visit requirement.
+We recommend not changing your dog’s anniversary date frequently, but establish a time of year that sets you up for success in completing your Study visit requirement.
 Please discuss any schedule changes with your veterinarian to determine the best scheduling option.

-Dogs may not have any food for 12 hours prior to the annual study exam.
+Dogs may not have any food for 12 hours prior to the annual Study exam.
 They may have water during that time.